Phil Sigsworth: Playing career

-Sigsworth made his first grade debut for Newtown in 1977, enjoying a stellar season in 1981 when he made his Test and State of Origin debut while helping take Newtown to the grand final, which they lost 20–11 to Parramatta at the Sydney Cricket Ground.
+Sigsworth, who made his first grade debut for Newtown in 1977, enjoyed a stellar season in 1981 when he made his Test and State of Origin debut while helping take Newtown to the grand final, which they lost 20–11 to Parramatta at the Sydney Cricket Ground.

 He was selected for the New South Wales Blues for three State of Origin games from 1981 to 1983 and two Tests with the Australian Kangaroos in 1981, he also played in two Interstate Series games that year as well.

 The utility back moved to the Manly-Warringah Sea Eagles in 1983, where he was judged the Rugby League Week player of the year and runner up in the Dally M Medal as well as scoring his team's sole try in their Grand Final loss that season, again to Parramatta.
 After two seasons with the Manly-Warringah club he joined the then-premiers Canterbury-Bankstown in 1985.